Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Varying the noise realization

 \section{Varying the noise realization}

-In order to analyze the effect of detector noise on our parameter estimation results and determine if noise contributed to the uncertainty in the measured posterior distribution of GW230529, we perform ten simulations with different realizations of Gaussian detector noise added to the signal.
-These simulations are run with each of the sets of intrinsic parameters explored in Section~\ref{sec:sim_posterior_samples} and use the same waveform model, prior, and single-detector configuration as described in Section~\ref{sec:methods}.
+In order to analyze the effect of detector noise on our parameter estimation results and determine if noise contributed to the uncertainty in the measured posterior distribution of GW230529, we performed 10 simulations with different realizations of Gaussian detector noise added to the signal.
+These simulations were run with each of the sets of intrinsic parameters explored in Section~\ref{sec:sim_posterior_samples}, and used the same waveform model, prior, and single-detector configuration as described in Section~\ref{sec:methods}.

-The primary mass posterior obtained for these simulations are grouped by the true intrinsic parameters in Fig.~\ref{fig:varied_noise}.
-We find that the particular noise realization does not significantly affect the measurement uncertainty for the parameters of interest.
-Different realizations of Gaussian noise in our simulations result in similar $m_{1}$ posteriors compared to simulations with zero noise in terms of both multimodality and posterior width, indicating that the particular noise realization alone was not the reason for the bimodality in the GW230529 primary mass posterior.
+The primary mass posteriors obtained for these simulations are grouped by the true intrinsic parameters in Fig.~\ref{fig:varied_noise}.
+We find that while the particular noise realization does lead to significant differences in the posteriors, the zero-noise results are consistent with the variation in the Gaussian noise results in terms of multimodality and posterior width.
+For each set of intrinsic parameters, the majority of realizations of Gaussian noise produced a multimodal $m_{1}$ posterior, so the multimodality observed in zero noise is a common result for our simulated systems despite variations in noise.
+The posterior widths of the primary mass vary by only $\sim 10\%$ across different noise realizations in all simulations.
+Therefore, we conclude that the particular noise realization alone was not the reason for the bimodality in the GW230529 primary mass posterior.

-\section{Increasing the Signal-to-Noise Ratio}
+\section{Increasing the Signal-to-noise Ratio}

 We next investigate how the precision of our measurements would change if the signal were detected with a higher \ac{SNR}.
-We again simulate systems with the \textsc{Max Likelihood} and \textsc{Equal Mass} intrinsic parameters, with one modification: we adjust the luminosity distance in order to achieve various desired \acp{SNR}.
-Since $\mathrm{SNR} \approx 11.83$ for our simulation using a zero noise realization with the \textsc{Max Likelihood} parameters, we choose new \ac{SNR} values between 15 and 50 to see how much higher the \ac{SNR} must be to resolve some of the degeneracies in the posterior distributions of the primary mass and mass ratio.
+We again simulate systems with the \textsc{Max Likelihood} and \textsc{Equal Mass} intrinsic parameters, with one modification: the luminosity distance is adjusted in order to achieve various desired \acp{SNR}.
+Since the $\mathrm{SNR} \approx 11.83$ for our simulation using a zero-noise realization with the \textsc{Max Likelihood} parameters, we choose new \ac{SNR} values between 15 and 50 to determine how much higher the \ac{SNR} must be to resolve some of the degeneracies in the posterior distributions of the primary mass and mass ratio.
 We also perform the analysis using the original luminosity distances listed in Table~\ref{tab:params} and a two-detector configuration (LIGO Livingston and LIGO Hanford).